dzuk-mutant/font_notes/readme.md

 ### Purpose

-Orxporter needs a font encoding library, so I'm creating my own documentation and notes to facilitate making that.
+In order to make [forc](https://github.com/mutantstandard/forc), an emoji creation tool, I've been creating my own documentation and notes to facilitate making that.

 The purpose of these documents is to: